 index property

-Depending on the circumstances, a logicalLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is the array index (§3.7.4) within theRun.logicalLocations (§3.14.16) of a logicalLocation object that provides additional properties for the current logicalLocation object.
+Depending on the circumstances, a logicalLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is the array index (§3.7.4) within theRun.logicalLocations (§3.14.16) of a logicalLocation object that provides additional properties for thisObject.
 We refer to the object in theRun.logicalLocations as the “cached object.”

 If thisObject is an element of run.logicalLocations, then index MAY be present.
 If present, its value SHALL be the index of thisObject within theRun.logicalLocations.